Catch ban for whitefish in Lake Constance begins

 Fishing - Catch ban for whitefish in Lake Constance begins

-A three-year closed season will begin on Monday (January 1) to allow whitefish stocks in Lake Constance to recover.
+A three-year closed season began at the start of the year on Monday to allow whitefish stocks in Lake Constance to recover.
 The fish may not be caught until 2027.
 The effects of the closed season will be reviewed regularly, as explained by the International Board of Commissioners for Lake Constance Fisheries (IBKF).

 The IBKF decided on the closed season last June following a massive slump in catch figures.
 For monitoring purposes, state fisheries inspectors would set nets at several points in the lake every month.
 Compliance with the adapted fishing laws will continue to be monitored by the fisheries inspectors of the neighboring countries Austria, Germany and Switzerland.